roman-milk/roman-milk.github.io/victoria-the-slut.md

  Both girls turned towards me.
 Looking at my watch I read off the time "Seven minutes Forty-nine seconds!"
 I said.

  "Wow!
 It felt like you guys were fucking me for way longer than that!"
 Jenny said admiringly, "My turn!"
 She added struggling to her feet, her head still cloudy from the latest orgasm.
-Report_Story #9